mrbracchi/Awesome-ID/README.md

 ## Image Creation
 [Figma](https://www.figma.com/)- A vector graphics editor and prototyping tool which is primarily web-based, with additional offline features enabled by desktop applications for macOS and Windows.

+[PenPot](https://penpot.app/)- The first Open Source design and prototyping platform meant for cross-domain teams.
+Non dependent on operating systems, Penpot is web based and works with open web standards (SVG).
+For all and empowered by the community.